Elbaghdadianass/KafkaHelper/README.md

 # KafkaHelper
-KafkaHelper is a wrapper class for a kafka producer to be integrated with spark streaming in a cluster mode to maximize the performance using spark broadcast mechanism.
+KafkaHelper is a wrapper class for a kafka producer to be integrated with spark streaming in a cluster mode to maximize the performance using spark broadcast mechanism and scala lazy evaluation.